Cube14yt/sandboxels-functions/README.md

 ---

 ## Setup

-1. Create a new folder named `types` (Case sensitive) and put a download or copy of `sandboxels-types.d.ts` in it
+1. Create a folder named `types` and place a copy of `sandboxels-types.d.ts` inside.

-2. Place `jsconfig.json` in the root file (e.g. sandboxels-main)
+2. Add a `jsconfig.json` at the root (e.g. sandboxels-main) to enable IntelliSense across your mods.

-3. Open your mod in VS Code (or another editor with IntelliSense).
+3. Open your project in VS Code (or any editor with IntelliSense).
+Hints and autocomplete should now appear.
-   You should now see parameter hints and autocomplete suggestions while coding.

 ---